scfung/Assignment3/README.md

 **create_and_test_hash**

-void TestFunctionForHashTable(HashTableType &hash_table, const string &words_filename,  const string &query_filename) - Function that constructs a hash table from a file and tests a hash table from a file.
+-void TestFunctionForHashTable(HashTableType &hash_table, const string &words_filename,  const string &query_filename) - Function that constructs a hash table from a file and tests a hash table from a file.
 Finds the number of elements, size of the table, load factor, number of collisions, and average collisions when creating the hash table.
 The function also if a word is found or not and the number of probes needed to do so.

+-int testHashingWrapper(int argument_count, char** argument_list) - Function that tests if linear probing, quadratic probing, and double hashing works properly.

+**Bugs**

+-The SpellWrapper function would miss out on some words and include numbers within the set of accepted words.

+-The probes being outputted for linear probing would be lower than the expected values.

+-The collisions and the average collisions would exceed expected values.

+-The separate functions made in spell_checker.cc, Swap, Add, and Remove, would not run, due to unknown data type to the complier.

+-All of the table statistics would print out as default values, where the values are from a new hash table.

+**How to run**

+-Using Make file: